particle-iot/docs/src/content/en/shared/firmware.md

 }
 ```

-After you call `Spark.connect()`, your loop will not be called again until the Core finishes connecting to the Cloud.
+After you call `Spark.connect()`, your loop will not be called again until the device finishes connecting to the Cloud.
 Typically, you can expect a delay of approximately one second.

-In most cases, you do not need to call `Spark.connect()`; it is called automatically when the Core turns on.
+In most cases, you do not need to call `Spark.connect()`; it is called automatically when the device turns on.
 Typically you only need to call `Spark.connect()` after disconnecting with [`Spark.disconnect()`](#spark-disconnect) or when you change the [system mode](#system-system-modes).

 ### Spark.disconnect()

-`Spark.disconnect()` disconnects the Spark Core from the Spark Cloud.
+`Spark.disconnect()` disconnects the device from the Cloud.

 ```C++
 int counter = 10000;